WeR-stats/workshops/setup_cloud_machine_data_science/README.md

     sudo apt-get install -y r-base r-base-dev
     ~~~

-To add the *public* repository we define earlier to the *R* environment:
+To add to the *R* environment the path of the *public* repository we defined earlier to the *R* environment:
   - open the general *R* configuration file for editing:
     ~~~
     sudo nano $(R RHOME)/etc/Renviron
     ~~~
-  - add the following line (or a similar one) at the end:
+  - add the following line at the end (or a similar one if you've defined a different folder)) at the end:
     ~~~
     PUB_PATH = '/usr/local/share/public'
     ~~~